Life after college is a whole new experience.

-Work-life does not occur on a semester basis.
+Your new schedule doesn’t happen on a semester basis.
 There’s always more on your desk at the beginning of the week.
 And people aren’t all your age; sometimes they’re old.
 People don’t care about what you were trying to get right in school.

 Yes, colleges will give you information about what to expect after graduation.
 There might be budgets, how to get a credit card, and info for meeting with networking groups − but no transition PLAN.

 You feel you’re behind the eight ball on projects or tasks that should be much simpler than this.
 You find your bank account is closer to empty than full, or your credit card balance keeps rising – while you keep wishing that you’d learned more than how to turn on a microwave?

 Or, you’re making more money than you ever imagined but have forgotten the names of your friends and family because you have no time to see them or have a life.
 Going home to complain isn’t a great option.
 You’re an adult now.

 Hold on for a minute!

 You wouldn’t try to put together something you bought online without watching the YouTube video.

 Transitioning from being in college (hmm − kindergarten to 12th + college = coming up on 20 years of being a student) is much more complicated than anything you could order from Amazon.